Equilibrium states for partially hyperbolic maps with one-dimensional center: Abstract

 \section{Abstract}

-We prove the existence of measures of maximal entropy for partially hyperbolic endomorphisms with one-dimensional center bundle.
-We also address the uniqueness of such measures for certain endomorphisms defined on the $n$-torus.
-More precisely, we obtain a unique measure of maximal entropy --- locally in a $C^1$ neighborhood of a linear Anosov endomorphism, and globally with additional hypotheses.
+We prove the existence of equilibrium states for partially hyperbolic endomorphisms with one-dimensional center bundle.
+We also prove, regarding a class of potentials, the uniqueness of such measures for endomorphisms defined on the $2$-torus that: have a linear model as a factor; and with the condition that this measure gives zero weight to the set where the conjugacy with the linear model fails to be invertible.
+In particular, we obtain the uniqueness of the measure of maximal entropy.
+For the $n$-torus, the uniqueness in the case with one-dimensional center holds for absolutely partially hyperbolic maps with additional hypotheses on the invariant leaves, namely, dynamical coherence and quasi-isometry.